nicolasmondain/fabric/README.md

 }, {crossOrigin: 'anonymous'});

 ```

 ### Create a filter

 A filter is a sequence of actions.
+You can use your own filter from the function parameters.
-It is possible to add a filter (name, test, actions) in the `src/filters/config.ts` file.
+It is also possible to add a filter (name, test, actions) in the project (`src/filters/config.ts`).

+Feel free to contribute: [CONTRIBUTING](CONTRIBUTING.md)

 ```js
 arianablack: {